The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 For Nusa Penida day trips, the boat ride is short but sometimes rough.
 Some restaurants or accommodations offer pickup services, so it’s worth asking.
 Strollers work fine in most areas but can be tricky in more rugged spots.

 And guess what?
-That’s exactly what makes it such a great stop for families.
+That’s exactly what makes Gili Trawangan such a great stop for families traveling with kids.

-Despite its lively reputation, Gili T has a relaxed, car-free charm that works surprisingly well for a few laid-back days with kids.
-You’ll find wide beaches, good food, a breezy vibe, and just enough to do without feeling rushed.
+Despite its lively reputation, Gili Trawangan has a relaxed, car-free charm that works surprisingly well for a few laid-back days with children.
+You’ll find wide beaches, good food, a breezy island vibe and just enough to do without feeling rushed.

 - ✅ Best for: Biking, beach days, sea turtles